mattroger-work/onboarding_web_app/README.md

 * npm install to get json files and node_modules
 * npm start to start server, it listens on port 3000
 ## TODO------------------------------------------------------------------------------
-* Onboarding process for subcontractor
+* Onboarding process for subcontractor add to subcontractor group
 * Bootstrap a powershell script to add to DL
     * rn the new users created are saved in a json file as firstname, lastname, and email